eCTD document templates

 Writing in Style

 Qdossier enables companies to write in style using our full set of eCTD document templates (other formats also available, e.g. ASEAN).
 The document templates optimize lifecycle management, consistency and avoid duplication of work.
-Often documents are reworked and duplicated over and over when used for a new product or region, whereas the contents remains identical the submission specific values, like naming, cross references and document headers, vary each time.
-Duplication is time- and resource consuming and can be avoided by applying the correct authoring style and naming of attributes.
+Often documents are reworked and duplicated over and over when used for a new product or region.
+Whereas, the contents remains identical but the submission specific values, like naming, cross references and document headers, vary each time.
+As a result, duplication is time- and resource consuming and can be avoided by applying the correct authoring style and naming of attributes.

 eCTD document templates benefits